 - MICHIGAN CERTIFICATE IN ENGLISH

-- MEG (Midland Examining Group) GCSE O Level at least B
+- MEG (Midland Examining Group) GCSE O minimum grade B

 - Literature: A, B, or C